sch0w/New/README.md

     1. State will then change to `TAKE_IMAGE`

-1. `TAKE_IMAGE` : Capture image and initiate bunch counting procedure 1.This state happens after `ROTATE_TO"_VINES`, which means Thorvald have already reached `Homing_Beacon` and rotated for the camera to face vines directly
+1. `TAKE_IMAGE` : Capture image and initiate bunch counting procedure
+    1. This state happens after `ROTATE_TO"_VINES`, which means Thorvald have already reached `Homing_Beacon` and rotated for the camera to face vines directly

 ## Grape Bunch Counting Process Overview